knottedbrains/gullie-agentmail/README.md

 # gullie-agentmail

-A Gmail agent that sends emails automatically.
+A Gmail agent that can send emails and summarize the latest inbox message.

 ## Quick Start